aneely/yeet-mac-notifications-in-bash/index.md

 ## Caveats

-- The words in this article make sense individually but not necessarily together or in this order.
+- The words in this page make sense individually but not necessarily together or in this order.
 - Pasting strings of text from random websites into a shell and running them is a terrible idea that I definitely don't do all the time.
 (I usually skim them first.)
 - Seriously though, sanitize text from your clipboard before it touches your shell if you copied it from a browser.
 - Don't do this to a production Mac in a multiuser environment.
 If you do this and then blame me, I'm going to turn off all the lights and pretend I'm not here when they knock on my door.